 In Queensland, hot water must be heated to a minimum of 60°C to prevent the growth of bacteria such as Legionella, and a tempering device ensures that hot water is delivered to taps at a maximum temperature of 50°C.

-What are the different types of tempering valve?
+What are the different types of tempering valves?

-There are four different types of hot water mixing valve:
+There are four different types of hot water mixing valves:

 - Most common type